MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 Microsoft Defender Antivirus is automatically enabled and installed on endpoints and devices that are running Windows 10.
 But what happens when another antivirus/antimalware solution is used?
 It depends on whether you're using [Microsoft Defender for Endpoint](microsoft-defender-endpoint.md) together with your antivirus protection.

-- If your organization's client devices (not running Windows Server) are protected by a non-Microsoft antivirus/antimalware solution, and Microsoft Defender for Endpoint is not used, then Microsoft Defender Antivirus automatically goes into disabled mode.
+- If your organization's client devices are protected by a non-Microsoft antivirus/antimalware solution, and those devices are not onboarded to Microsoft Defender for Endpoint, then Microsoft Defender Antivirus goes into disabled mode automatically.
+In this case, threats are neither detected nor remediated by Microsoft Defender Antivirus.
+Note that this case does not apply to endpoints running Windows Server.

-- If your organization is using Microsoft Defender for Endpoint together with a non-Microsoft antivirus/antimalware solution, then Microsoft Defender Antivirus automatically goes into passive mode.
-(Real-time protection and threats are not remediated by Microsoft Defender Antivirus.)
+- If your organization's client devices are protected by a non-Microsoft antivirus/antimwalware solution, and those devices are onboarded to Defender for Endpoint, then Microsoft Defender Antivirus goes into passive mode automatically.
+In this case, detections occur, but real-time protection and threats are not remediated by Microsoft Defender Antivirus.

 - If your organization is using Microsoft Defender for Endpoint together with a non-Microsoft antivirus/antimalware solution, and you have [EDR in block mode](/microsoft-365/security/defender-endpoint/edr-in-block-mode) enabled, then whenever a malicious artifact is detected, Microsoft Defender for Endpoint takes action to block and remediate the artifact.